 - 2 large loaves Italian bread sliced lengthwise

 - Recipe for Homemade Red Sauce in Less Then 40 Minutes!
-See link in recipe notes
+See link

 - 10 sausage links